 The COVID-19 Public Health Response (Required Testing) Order 2020 requires routine testing of specified maritime workers for COVID-19.

-You are required to be tested once every 7 days, if you are:
+You are required to be tested every 7 days if you are:

-- Persons who spend more than 15 minutes in enclosed space on board an affected ship
+- Persons (other than excluded port persons )who spend more than 15 minutes in enclosed space on board affected ships

-- Pilots carrying out work on or around an affected ship
+- Pilots (other than excluded port persons) carrying out work on or around affected ships

-You are required to continue testing once every 14 days, if you are:
+You are required to be tested every 14 days if you are:

-- Stevedores carrying out work on or around an affected ship
+- Stevedores (other than excluded port persons) carrying out work on or around affected ships

-- Persons who board, or have boarded an affected ship
+- Persons (other than excluded port persons) who board, or have boarded, affected ships

-- Workers who transport persons to or from an affected ship
+- Workers who transport persons (other than crew) to or from affected ships

-All other port workers who interact with persons required to be in isolation or quarantine under a COVID-19 order
+- All other port workers (other than excluded port persons) who interact with persons required to be in isolation or quarantine under COVID-19 Order

 - For replacement maritime crew information please visit Maritime New Zealand